ResetXPDR/MSFS_AutoFPS/README.md

     - Designed to change states only when they are at their default levels and have not already been modified by other tools (e.g., VR Auto Optimiser, Process Lasso), ensuring no conflict with external managers.
     - The Sim Version text changes to royal blue to indicate the optimiser is active and controlling MSFS.
     - Provides UI controls for Physical Cores, MSFS process priority, and Best Windows Power Plan, shown in Expert Mode when hovering over the optimiser checkbox or MSFS label.
-    - Can be fine‑tuned with four user‑configurable options in the common config file in the app’s root directory.
+    - Can be fine‑tuned with four user‑configurable options in the common config file.
     - CPU Affinity:
       - Uses a universal physical‑core rule based on SMT that gives consistent behaviour across AMD, Intel hybrid, and SMT‑off systems.
       - On Intel hybrid CPUs, MSFS runs on the P‑cores only, since E‑cores don’t support SMT and aren’t counted as physical cores in this rule.